anticliche/anticliche.FE-Nanodegree/notes/notes9_Browser Rendering Optimization.md

 In order for the app to even work, you've got to deliver the basic critical functionality, so this shouldn't be coming after the load, also news texts should be there as soon as the first pixels are being painted.
 Everything else though can come later.

-user action could actually still happen during the post load idle state. in a moment you learn that you only have one hundred milliseconds to respond to those actions. this makes it all the more important to keep the post load test you're performing to **50 milliseconds** junks.
+user action could actually still happen during the post load idle state. in a moment you learn that you only have one hundred milliseconds to respond to those actions. this makes it all the more important to keep the post load test you're performing to **50 milliseconds** chunks.

 ##RAIL Response

 **100 milliseconds**, so a tenth of a second after someone presses sth on screen before they notice any lag.
 So if you could respond to all user input in that time, you're good to go.
 That's great if the thing they did was to say, toggle a check box or tap a button. and you show a single change, like a selected state.

-But there's another version of this which is more challenging, which is that the user does sth that requires animation. **The most challenging performance issues always come out of the need to hit 60 frames a second**.
+But there's **another version** of this which is more challenging, which is that the user does sth that requires animation. **The most challenging performance issues always come out of the need to hit 60 frames a second**.
 Which is either interactions that stick to the user's finger or transitions and animations.
 For those we have a limit of **16 miliseconds**, which is one second or a thousand milliseconds divided by 60.
 In reality, we actually have less than 16 milliseconds, because the browser has overhead. so really we get around 10 to 12 milliseconds.

 **Response: 100ms**